Tradewaysdocs

 Create Menu

-The + button in the journal sidebar header opens a dropdown menu that lets you create any entry type from one place:
+The + button in the journal sidebar header opens a dropdown that creates any entry type from one place:

-• Daily Entry — opens or creates the daily entry for today
+• Daily Entry — opens or creates today's daily entry.

-• Weekly Entry — opens or creates the weekly entry for the current week
+• Weekly Entry — opens or creates this week's weekly entry.

 Each trashed item shows how long ago it was deleted.
-Right-click (or use the three-dot menu) on a trashed item to:
+From the three-dot menu:

-• Restore — moves the entry back to the library.
-Restored pages are placed at the root level (not back into their original folder).
+• Restore — moves the entry back to its section.
+Restored pages return to the root level (not the original folder).

-For daily and weekly entries, deleting or restoring one entry also affects its sibling entries across trading accounts (mirrored entries created in combined mode).
+For daily and weekly entries, deleting or restoring one entry also affects its sibling entries across trading accounts (mirrored entries in per-account mode).

 Bulk Actions